PyRepair/maniple/training-data/summarize-experiment/keras/3/prompt_response_response_5.md

-Based on the provided information, it seems the bug is related to the handling of output masks and layers with multiple outputs in the `clone_model()` method.
-Specifically, the `Lambda` layer's lack of support for using masks appears to contribute to the error, leading to the `AssertionError: Could not compute output Tensor` being raised.
+Based on the information provided, the bug is likely occurring within the `_clone_functional_model` function of the `keras.models.py` file.
+The error message "Could not compute output Tensor" suggests that there is an issue with computing the output tensor during the cloning process, specifically stemming from the `clone_model` operation in the test case `test_clone_functional_model_with_multi_outputs` in the file `tests/keras/test_sequential_model.py`.

+The main reasons for the bug could be related to:
+1. Incorrect creation and mapping of input tensors and layers.
+2. Issue with the computation of output tensors during the cloning process.
+3. Mismatches in shapes and types of input/output tensors.
+4. Potential discrepancies in the input and output tensors, as well as the creation of new layers.

-To fix the bug, the `_clone_functional_model` function needs to be modified to properly handle layers with multiple outputs and support for masks.
-This can be achieved by updating the logic responsible for computing output tensors and masks, ensuring that all output tensors are correctly computed and added to the `tensor_map`.
+To fix the bug, it's important to carefully review and modify the `_clone_functional_model` function to ensure correct creation, mapping, and computation of input and output tensors.
+Additionally, attention should be paid to how the input layers, nodes, and tensors are processed in the function.

-Here's the revised version of the `_clone_functional_model` function that addresses the bug:
+Here is a revised version of the `_clone_functional_model` function that aims to address the bug:

 ```python
 def _clone_functional_model(model, input_tensors=None):